MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/set-your-add-on-product-id.md

-﻿---
+---
-Description: When you create a new add-on in Partner Center, you need to specify a product type and assign it a product ID.
+description: When you create a new add-on in Partner Center, you need to specify a product type and assign it a product ID.
 title: Set your add-on product type and product ID ms.assetid: 59497B0F-82F0-4CEE-B628-040EF9ED8D3D ms.date: 10/31/2018